Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Methodology

 From Fig.~\ref{fig:predicted_t}, it is best to have muon track information as input for calculating the $t^{\rm muon\_tof}$ and the $t^{\rm photon\_tof}$.
 The track of the shower muon event can be reconstructed using the fastest light method \cite{Genster-2018caz,Zhang-2018kag} or machine learning method \cite{Liu-2021okf}.
 If muon track is not available, it is necessary to search throughout the entire detector volume during the minimization process of Eq.\ref{equ:chi} to reconstruct the shower vertex.
 The initial value of the shower vertex will be provided by the charge centroid method.
 During the minimization process, $t^{\rm muon\_tof}$ changes as the candidate shower vertex iterates to different positions.
-The propagation of photons in LS~\cite{Zhou-2015gwa, Gao-2013pua, Zhang-2019lrh, Wurm-2010ad, Zhang-2020mqz, Ding-2015sys, Buck-2015jxa, OKeeffe-2011dex,Zhang-2024refractive,Beretta-2025fluorescence} is complicated and includes various optical processes including scintillation, Cherenkov process, absorption and re-emission, rayleigh scattering, and refection or refraction at detector boundaries formed with acrylic and water materials.
-The time-of-fight may not be proportional to propagation distance.
-The effective refractive index $n_{\rm eff}$ as a function of the propagation distance which has been thoroughly studied in the literature \cite{Huang-2022zum}.
+The propagation of photons in LS~\cite{Zhou-2015gwa, Gao-2013pua, Zhang-2019lrh, Wurm-2010ad, Zhang-2020mqz, Ding-2015sys, Buck-2015jxa, OKeeffe-2011dex,Zhang-2024refractive,Beretta-2025fluorescence} is complicated and includes various optical processes including scintillation, Cherenkov process, absorption and re-emission, Rayleigh scattering, and reflection or refraction at detector boundaries formed with acrylic and water materials.
+The time-of-flight may not be proportional to propagation distance.
+In the calculation of the time-of-flight, the effective refractive index $n_{\rm eff}$ is required for a multilayered medium, where it depends on the propagation distance~\cite{Huang-2022zum}.
 For a certain PMT, $t^{\rm photon\_tof}$ can also be calculated based on the shower vertex position and the effective refractive index.
-The PMTs densely cover the entire surface of the detector, therefore, the position where the earliest photons hit the PMTs approximately corresponds to the muon incident position, and the time of this hit is also approximately the muon incident time.
+The PMTs densely cover about 78\% surface of the detector, therefore, the position where the earliest photons hit the PMTs approximately corresponds to the muon incident position, and the time of this hit is also approximately the muon incident time.
 The FHTs of all PMTs are sorted from smallest to largest, and the average of the first five PMTs is taken as the $t^{\rm incident}$.
 The $t^{\rm incident}$ calculated using the average value is closer to the true incident time, which can avoid the fluctuation when using the minimum FHT as the muon incident time.
 The readout electronics and signal transmission cables of the PMT can cause a time delay ($t^{\rm delay}$).
 The $t^{\rm delay}$ can actually be calibrated using a laser calibration source.
 The $t^{\rm offset}$ is set as a variable to describe the difference between the waveform peak time and the FHT.
 This initial value of $t^{\rm offset}$ can also be estimated from the waveform and bounded within a specified range during minimization.
 Based on Eq.~\eqref{equ:tpre}, the expected time ($T^{\rm pre}$) of the peak caused by the shower on the waveform of each PMT can be predicted.

 The difference between $T^{\rm pre}$ and $T^{\rm obs}$ determined by peak finding in the subtracted waveform, results in a distribution of $\Delta t^{\rm peak}$ ($\Delta t^{\rm peak}$ = $T^{\rm pre}$ - $T^{\rm obs}$), as indicated by the red curve labeled "charge center" in Fig.~\ref{fig:del_t}.
 Since the value of $\Delta t^{\rm peak}$ can assess the accuracy of the $T^{\rm pre}$, it is also used to select suitable PMTs as input for shower vertex reconstruction.
 Through in-depth optimization studies, it was determined that PMTs within a region covering 68\% of the distribution around the peak value of $\Delta t^{\rm peak}$ serve as inputs for vertex reconstruction.